When Can Police Search Your Car During a Traffic Stop?

 In the United States, the Fourth Amendment protects individuals from unreasonable searches and seizures.
 To search your vehicle, the police must have either your consent, a warrant, or probable cause.
 Reasonable suspicion is a lower standard than probable cause, but it still requires specific, articulable facts that would lead a reasonable officer to believe criminal activity is afoot.

-For instance, if you’re stopped for speeding and the officer notices a strong smell of marijuana from inside the vehicle, that might constitute reasonable suspicion.
+For instance, if you’re stopped for speeding and the officer notices a strong smell of marijuana from inside the vehicle, that can establish the probable cause needed to search.
 However, if the officer simply doesn’t like the way you look or has a “hunch” about you, that’s not enough to justify a search.

 Do’s and Don’ts During a Traffic Stop Search